 Master Degrees in Communications Technology: Program Overviews

-Read about communications technology programs at the master's-degree level.
-This article highlights educational prerequisites, coursework, popular career options and continuing education information.
+Read about communications technology programs at the master's degree level.
+Get details about the educational prerequisites, coursework, popular career options and continuing education opportunities in this field.

 People interested in designing communication systems that include software, hardware, databases and networks may pursue a master's degree in communications technology.
 This is typically a 2-year degree program that prepares candidates to hold positions wherein they are responsible for overseeing a range of projects in the field of communications technology.